rcottinet/heart_disease_ML/README.md

 Simple prediction of heart disease with random forest algorithm

-## You can prepare request in the request.py and test
+You can prepare request in the request.py and test it